 iTunes U is one provider of high-quality PD materials for teachers.
 The courses within iTunes U cover a wide range of topics from earth science to the ancient world.
 Teachers using technology in their classrooms will love the courses in the Apple Learning Series, like Learn and Teach with iPad, which provides lots of information on developing learning activities for students.

 Virtual professional development is an exciting area to explore.
 Instead of considering virtual PD as a replacement for traditional teacher learning, let’s focus on how this pathway can enhance professional practice.
 New technology can make connecting educators and experts from across the world quick and easy.
-We can increase access and availability, create meaningful connections, and support educators in their PD with the help of virtual tools.
+We can increase access and availability and create meaningful connections.
+At the same time, we can support educators in their PD with the help of virtual tools.

 Learn more about virtual and on-site PD with Monica, email: email@example.com